ducharmemp/mobstr/README.md

 # [MobStr](https://ducharmemp.github.io/mobstr/)
 [![CircleCI](https://circleci.com/gh/ducharmemp/mobstr.svg?style=svg)](https://circleci.com/gh/ducharmemp/mobstr) [![CodeCov](https://codecov.io/gh/ducharmemp/mobstr/branch/master/graph/badge.svg)](https://codecov.io/gh/ducharmemp/mobstr) [![npm version](https://img.shields.io/npm/v/@ducharmemp/mobstr)](https://www.npmjs.com/package/@ducharmemp/mobstr "View this project on npm")

 MobStr is a project designed to provide an ORM-like interface to a MobX store.
 The goal of this project is to achieve a low-overhead, normalized approach to modeling to allow developers to focus on domain modeling without having to deal with manual book-keeping of object relationships.
-It also provides an opt-in approach to constraint checking, which can lead to better performance since we simply don't check every field.
+It also provides an opt-in approach to constraint checking, which can lead to better performance since we simply don't check every field if it's not marked with a check constraint.

 ## Benefits
 * Simple and direct query API to find/delete entries from the data store